crescent-network/crescent/docs/How-To/plans.md

 ## PrivateFarmingRatioPlan

-Create `private-ratio-plan.json` file in your local directory and copy the below json into the file.
+Create `private-ratio-plan.json` file in your local directory and copy the below JSON into a file.

 ```json
 {